Maize&BlueReview - All Michigan players who made and missed a 2023 NFL roster on cutdown day

 ILB Devin Bush - Seattle Seahawks, ILB Josh Ross - Baltimore Ravens, ILB Cam McGrone - Indianapolis Colts, LB Khaleke Hudson - Washington Commanders.

-EDGE Frank Clark - Denver Broncos, EDGE Mike Danna - Kansas City Chiefs, EDGE Rashan Gary - Green Bay Packers, EDGE David Ojabo - Baltimore Ravens, EDGE Kwity Paye - Indianapolis Colts, EDGE Josh Uche - New England Patriots, EDGE Mike Morris - Seattle Seahawks.
+EDGE Frank Clark - Denver Broncos, EDGE Mike Danna - Kansas City Chiefs, EDGE Rashan Gary - Green Bay Packers, EDGE David Ojabo - Baltimore Ravens, EDGE Kwity Paye - Indianapolis Colts, EDGE Josh Uche - New England Patriots, EDGE Mike Morris - Seattle Seahawks, EDGE Aidan Hutchinson - Detroit Lions.

 DT Mazi Smith - Dallas Cowboys, DT Bryan Mone - Seattle Seahawks, DT Christopher Hinton - Los Angeles Chargers.